Dolce Vita (1995 TV series)

 Ntoltse Vita (Ντόλτσε Βίτα, Dolce Vita, Sweet Life) is a Greek comedy directed by Alexandros Rigas and co-written with Lefteris Papapetrou, which aired on Mega Channel from 1995-97.

 The series focused on the affair between Christina Markatou and her daughter's Boyfriend.
 The entire structure of the show was based on the way the relationship would remain secret from the family members, the working and social entourage through hilarious situations.

 Ntoltse Vita drew high ratings and is one of the most successful series in Greek television history.
-Reruns of the show are airing until today.
+Reruns of the show are still airing to this day.

 Seasons

 Season 1

 Season 1 begins with Christina visiting her daughter, Dorita, in Italy where she studies.
 On the way home, the bus she is traveling on, stops in a motel near Perugia due to a blizzard.
 There, Christina meets a young Greek man and they spend the night together without introducing themselves to each other.
 When Dorita returns to Greece, she announces at the family that she brought her new boyfriend with her.
 Christina soon realizes that Dorita's boyfriend is the unknown man she met in Perugia, whose name is Antonis.
 Initially, Christina is against the thought of having an affair with Antonis, but after a while the two of them become lovers, trying desperately to keep it a secret.
 The only persons who know about the affair are Sasa, Christina's childhood friend, and Manolis, Antonis' best friend.
 Sasa and Manolis occasionally help the couple from being revealed.
 At the end of the season Antonis is called to serve his military duty.